 - An outline or description of your volunteer role

 - An orientation/introduction to the organisation and your role

 - Specialised training, if required

 - Appropriate supervision

 - Personal development opportunities

-Many of our roles take place on evenings or weekends.
-There's also a rise in "virtual" or "e-volunteer" roles, which you can do at home and in your own time.
+Many of our roles take place during evenings or weekends.
+There's also an increase in "virtual" or "e-volunteer" roles, which you can do at home and in your own time.
 Examples include editing documents and websites, translating, and interpretation over the phone.

 How much volunteering you want to do is up to you.
 You need to make sure you have a realistic and healthy study/life balance, but don't overcommit yourself to volunteering.
 Start small and see how it fits with your studies.
 You can always apply for more roles during the year.

 You can search through the volunteering roles currently listed on the UniCrew Volunteers Workgroup.
 You will need to be a University of Otago student, staff or alumni.